enigmaSpy/enigmaSpy/README.md

   - Basics of JavaScript syntax and concepts, such as variables, operators, loops, conditions, functions, objects, etc.
   - Working with the Document Object Model (DOM) to manipulate HTML and CSS elements on a web page.

-- Styled Components

 ### What am I learning now?

 - React.js
+- Styled Components
 - sass/less

 ### What I would like to learn:

-- Javascript
+- Javascript 📖
-  - ⤷Node.js
+  - ⤷Node.js ⭐️⭐️⭐️
-  - ⤷React Native
+  - ⤷React Native ⭐️
-- Python
+- Python ⭐️⭐️
-  - ⤷Django
+  - ⤷Django ⭐️⭐️
-- Dart
+- Dart ⭐️
-  - ⤷Flutter
+  - ⤷Flutter ⭐️
-- Rust
+- Rust ⭐️
-- Aspects of cybersecurity
+- Aspects of cybersecurity ⭐️⭐️⭐️
-- MongoDB
+- MongoDB ⭐️⭐️⭐️

+Legend:
+⭐️ - low interest in the technology
+⭐️⭐️ - medium interest in the technology
+⭐️⭐️⭐️ - high interest in the technology
+📖 - currently learning